 A dominant college basketball center whose polished low-post game made him a top NBA draft pick, though his professional journey took unexpected turns.

-Jahlil Okafor arrived at Duke University in 2014 as the most coveted big man in the country, a throwback center with hands as soft as his footwork was precise.
-He immediately delivered, averaging over 17 points and 8 rebounds per game and anchoring the Blue Devils' run to the national championship.
-That single stellar season cemented his status, and the Philadelphia 76ers selected him third overall in the 2015 NBA draft.
-His rookie year showed flashes of his scoring prowess, but the NBA's rapid shift away from traditional post-up centers and a series of injuries challenged his fit in the modern game.
-Okafor's subsequent path saw him bounce between several NBA teams before finding a new chapter and a starring role in leagues overseas, from China to Japan, reinventing himself as a professional far from the spotlight of his draft night.
+Jahlil Okafor averaged over 17 points and 8 rebounds per game at Duke University, anchoring the Blue Devils' run to the 2015 national championship.
+The Philadelphia 76ers selected him third overall in the 2015 NBA draft.
+His rookie year showed flashes of scoring prowess.
+The NBA's shift away from traditional post-up centers and a series of injuries challenged his fit in the modern game.
+He bounced between several NBA teams before finding a starring role in leagues overseas, from China to Japan, reinventing himself far from the spotlight of his draft night.

 1981–1996